 Current members of the Society and College of Radiographers

-The indemnity insurance arrangements for a radiographic assistant are not sufficient to cover the range of practice and clinical responsibilities of the assistant practitioner.
+The professional indemnity insurance arrangements for radiographic assistants are not sufficient to cover the range of practice and clinical responsibilities of assistant practitioners.

 Considering joining the Society and College of Radiographers?

-If you join the Society and College of Radiographers after January 1 2014 you will have to achieve accreditation before you can be given assistant practitioner membership status.
-You will join as a 'radiographic assistant'.
+If you join the Society and College of Radiographers you will have to achieve accreditation before you can be given accredited assistant practitioner membership status.
+You will join as a ‘radiographic assistant’ until you achieve accreditation.